gliderlabs/registrator/README.md

 ### Consul Health Checks

+> All health checking integration is going to change soon, so consider these features deprecated.

 When using the Consul's service catalog backend, you can specify a health check associated with a service.
 Registrator can pull this from your container environment data if provided.
 Here are some examples:

 #### Basic HTTP health check